johnjago/awesome-theravada/README.md

 - [Pronunciation](http://www.bps.lk/pali_misc/palipron.html) - Single page guide on the Pali alphabet and its pronunciation.
 - [Bhikkhu Bodhi's A Course in the Pali Language](http://bodhimonastery.org/a-course-in-the-pali-language.html) - Designed to help you to learn the basics of Pali grammar and vocabulary through direct study of selections from the Buddha’s discourses.
 It aims to enable you to read the Buddha’s discourses in the original as quickly as possible.
 - [Buddha Vacana](http://www.buddha-vacana.org/index.html) - This website is dedicated to those who wish to understand better the words of the Buddha by learning the basics of Pali language, but who don't have much time available for it.
-- [Pali Suffixes](http://dhamma.ru/paali/tables/palisufi.htm) - A list of the different ways words can end, from the Pali Dictionary by Kogen Mizuno.
+- [Pali Suffixes](http://dhamma.ru/paali/tables/palisufi.htm) - List of the different ways words can end, from the Pali Dictionary by Kogen Mizuno.
-- [Basic Pāli Noun Declension (PDF)](http://palitools.sourceforge.net/docs/BasicPaliNounDeclension.pdf) - A cheatsheet with the various forms that nouns can take.
+- [Basic Pāli Noun Declension (PDF)](http://palitools.sourceforge.net/docs/BasicPaliNounDeclension.pdf) - Cheatsheet with the various forms that nouns can take.
-- [Pali Verbal Endings (PDF)](http://palitools.sourceforge.net/docs/PaliVerbalEndings.pdf) - A cheatsheet with verbal endings based on tense.
+- [Pali Verbal Endings (PDF)](http://palitools.sourceforge.net/docs/PaliVerbalEndings.pdf) - Cheatsheet with verbal endings based on tense.
-- [Morphological analyzer and generator for Pali (PDF)](https://arxiv.org/pdf/1510.01570.pdf) -  a first step in the direction of the morphological analysis of Pali.
+- [Morphological analyzer and generator for Pali (PDF)](https://arxiv.org/pdf/1510.01570.pdf) - First step in the direction of the morphological analysis of Pali.

 ## Suttas